My-car-computer Logo

 Even so, combined power drawn by the processor and motherboard combination under "no load" conditions, is comparable with the Via motherboards.
 Unlike the Via boards, putting the board under load makes very little difference to power consumption.

-The introduction of a dual core version later in 2008 improved performance and made this a very attractive proposition as a low cost carputer motherboard.
-This an increasingly popular platform for carputers and is the one I personally use.
+The introduction of a dual core version later in 2008 improved performance and made this board a very attractive low cost proposition.
+This is an increasingly popular platform for carputers.

-« Back to HARDWARE INDEX from Carputer Motherboards
+« Return to CARPUTER HARDWARE from CARPUTER MOTHERBOARD